saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 </ospf-neighbor>
 ```

 From the complete XML that was returned by the Juniper device, we managed to extract a list of XML objects that contain information on individual OSPF neighbors.
-We can iterate this list and search every individual OSPF neighbor for the things we are after using the `find` method:
+We can iterate this list and search every individual OSPF neighbor for the things we are after using the `find` XPath expression:

 ```python
     for neighbor in ospf_neighbors: